Key Points

 Such is the popularity of SUVs that luxury and sports car manufacturers across the globe have gotten involved.
 Whether you want to drive a Maserati, Porsche or a Lamborghini, there are now SUV options available to you.

-While these aren’t typically as expensive as their sportier cousins, they do still carry a high price tag.
-And they contain many of the luxuries of their coupe counterparts.
-Though don’t expect these to fly off the mark quite as quickly.
+While these aren't typically as expensive as their sportier cousins, they do still carry a high price tag and contain many of the luxuries of their coupe counterparts.

 Electric SUVs and hybrids